+General Education R FINE ARTS GER Requirement can NOT be Mus 100 - Music Appreciation 3 credit hours

-Music Requireme nts: 23 credit hours
+Music Requirements: 15/16 credit hours

-Mus 111 Music Theory I 3
+Mus 111 Music Theory I 4

 Mus 201 History of Music I 3

-Mus 211 Music Theory II 3

-Mus 301 History of Music II 3

-Mus 12x, 13x , 14x, 15x, or 16x Applied Music I
+Mus 12x, 13x, 14z x, 15x, or 16x Applied Music

 (two semesters for one credit each) 2

+Mus 130-2 Applied Piano 🕈 (1)

+Mus 17x, 18x, 192 K Ensembles (four [4] semesters for one credit each) 4

-Mus 22x, 23x , 24x, 25x, or 26x Applied Music I
+Mus 22x, 23x, 24z x, 25x, or 26x Applied Music

-(two semesters for one credit each) 2
+(one or two semesters ♥ for one credit each) 1 or 2

-Choose four (4) semesters from Performance Ensembles: Mus s 170s, 180s, or 190s.

-Mus 170-177 Choral Ensemble (1 credit each semester)

-Mus 180-187 Handbell Choir (1 credit each semester)

-Mus 190-197 University Band (1 credit each semester)
+Music Electives: 6 credit hours

-Choose one (1) i upper-divisionl class from the following: 3 credit hours
+Choose any two (2) of the following:

+Americana Music Triangle (3)

+Mus 204 Music for Classroom Teachers (3)

-Mus 305 World Music OR (3)
+Mus 211 Music Theory II (3)

-Mus 308 Church Music OR (3)
+Mus 301 History of Music II (3)

-Mus 311 Music Theory III (3)
+Mus 305 World Music (3)

-MUSIC COURSE DESCRIPTIONS

-Mus 100 Music Appreciation
+Mus 308 History of Church Music (3)

+[Mus 320 Conducting] - in development (3)

+Mus 399 Independent Study

+† Students must attain piano proficiency in addition to their main instrument/voice.
+This is achieved through Mus 130-2, or by approval of the piano instructor after an audition by the student.
+If Mus 120-2 is required, the student will take three (3) semesters of their applied instrument instead of four (4).
-A study of music, its literature, its composers; an approach toward intelligent listening.

-Mus 110 Fundamentals of Music

-An introduction to basic musical concepts.
+MUSIC COU RSE DESCRIPTIONS GER Approve ed Course Mus 100 A study of mus Music Appreciation sic, its literature, its composers; an approach toward intelligent listening.
+3 credit hours Mus 110 An introduction Fundamentals of Music n to basic musical concepts.
 Designed for the general student.

-Mus 111 Music Theory I

-An introduction to the basic materials of music: notation, rhythm, scales, key signatures, intervals, transposition, triads, figured bass, harmonic progression, melody writing, ear training, and sight-singing.

-Applied Music-Guitar/Strings Mus 120-127 / Mus 220-227 1 credit hour Thirty-minute weekly private lessons in guitar or string instrument.
-Prerequisite: Permission of instructor.

-Mus 130-137 / Mus 230-237 Applied Music-Piano/Organ 1 credit hour Thirty-minute weekly private lessons in keyboard.
-Prerequisite: Permission of instructor.

-Music 140-147 / Mus 240-247 Applied Music-Voice 1 credit hour Thirty minute weekly private lessons in singing/voice.
-Prerequisite: Instructor permission.

-Music 150-157 / Mus 250-257 Applied Music-Winds 1 credit hour Thirty minute weekly private lessons in woodwind or brass instrument.
-Prerequisite: Instructor permission.

-Music 160-167 / Mus 260-267 Applied Music-Percussion 1 credit hour Thirty minute weekly private lessons in percussion instrument(s).
-Prerequisite: Instructor permission.
+3 credit hours position, triads Music Theory I n to the basic materials of music: notation, rhythm, scales, key signatures, in , harmonic progression and analysis, melody writing, ear training, and sight- nusic minor and will be taken concurrently with Mus 110, but with advance -singing.
+De- / Mus 220-227Applied Music-Guitar/Strings weekly private lessons in guitar or string instrument.
+Prerequisite: Permissio 1 credit hour on of instructor. / Mus 230-237Applied Music-Piano/Organ weekly private lessons in keyboard.
+Prerequisite: Permission of instructor .
+1 credit hour 7 / Mus 240-247Applied Music-Voice weekly private lessons in singing/voice.
+Prerequisite: Instructor permission .
+1 credit hour 7 / Mus 250-257Applied Music-Winds weekly private lessons in woodwind or brass instrument.
+Prerequisite: Instru 1 credit hour uctor permission.
+7 / Mus 260-267Applied Music-Percussion weekly private lessons in percussion instrument(s).
+Prerequisite: Instructor 1 credit hour permission.

-Mus 170-177 Choral Ensemble

-The choral ensemble is dedicated to the study and performance of a variety of choral literature.
+Mus 170-177/Mus 170-177A - Choral Ensemble 1 hour (performance) OR 3 credits (classroom/performance) The choral ensemble is dedicated to the study and performance of a variety of choral literature.
 Proper vocal production and musicianship is emphasized.
 The choir serves the University by singing for various functions including student liturgies.
 Membership is open to all students.
 Course may be repeated up to 8 semesters with sequential numbering.
+Only the three-credit hour option that includes both academic instruction and performance practice may be used to satisfy FINE ARTS GER.

-Mus 180-187 Handbell Choir

-Handbell Choir provides an instrumental performance opportunity for the student who may have had no previous ensemble experience.
+Mus 180-187/Mus 180-187A - Handbell Choir 1 hour (performance) OR 3 credits (classroom/performance) Handbell Choir provides an instrumental performance opportunity for the student who may have had no previous ensemble experience.
 The Handbell Choir performs at functions on and off campus during the academic year.
 Course may be repeated up to 8 semesters with sequential numbering.
+Only the threecredit hour option that includes both academic instruction and performance practice may be used to satisfy FINE ARTS GER.